shoebk2336/IMT/readme.txt

 Backend server is running on PORT 8080
 Nodemon is used to run Backend server.
 To start backend ---  npm run start
-To run frontend  ---- npm run dev
+To run frontend  ---- npm run dev   (if there is 'next error' kindly run --"npm i next" and then run --npm run dev)